changzhiai/IANN/README.md

 For questions, issues, and contributions, please use the GitHub issue tracker

 ## Maintainer
-Maintainer `Dr. Changzhi Ai` (changzhi@stanford.edu) at SUNCAT center, Stanford University and SLAC, who is supervised by Dr. Johannes Voss and Dr. Frank Abild-Pedersen .
+Maintainer `Dr. Changzhi Ai` (changzhi@stanford.edu) at SUNCAT center, Stanford University and SLAC, who is supervised by Dr. Johannes Voss and Dr. Frank Abild-Pedersen.

 ## References